-The SX brand of guitars are produced by a company called Team International Music Co., who manufacture a bunch of different musical instrument out of China.
+The SX brand of guitars is produced by a company called Team International Music Co., who manufacture a bunch of different musical instrument out of China.
 This company produces Malaholo Ukuleles, Gypsy Rose and Valencia Guitars among other things.
 The brand SX Guitars was created in 1989, so by comparison to most of the major companies, they are pretty new.
-I usually like to stick to the major brands when buying guitars, but if you are on a budget and you want an okay instrument for your child for under a $100 then this is a better choice than a First Act or some of the other ‘kids’ branded guitars out there.
+I usually like to stick to the major brands when buying guitars, but if you are on a budget and you want an okay instrument for your child for under a $100, then this is a better choice than a First Act or some of the other ‘kids’ branded guitars out there.

-The SX RST comes as part of a package, you get an amp, instructional DVD, gig bag, strap, and cable.
-(Although don’t put too much stock in the value of the accessories, as with a lot of package the quality of the accessories isn’t the greatest, but is probably okay for small kids).
+The SX RST comes as part of a package; you get an amp, instructional DVD, gig bag, strap, and cable.
+(Although don’t put too much stock in the value of the accessories, as with a lot of packages the quality of the accessories isn’t the greatest but is probably okay for small kids).

 These instruments are imported by Rondo Music and are sold via eBay, Amazon, used or directly through Rondo’s webs site.

-This is a pretty standard Stratocaster copy, designed with the dual cutaway – which is the same style as a regular Strat.
-The headstock is not great looking, but if you are going to get a Strat copy the headstock is where companies make the changes to the design to avoid getting into legal action from Fender (the original makers of the Stratocaster).
+The SX RST is a pretty standard Stratocaster copy, designed with the dual cutaway – which is the same style as a regular Strat.
+The headstock is not great looking, but if you are going to get a Strat copy, the headstock is where companies make the changes to the design to avoid getting into legal action from Fender (the original makers of the Stratocaster).
 I think you can get both ½ and ¾ sizes in various colors including sunburst, red, pink, black, white, electric blue and purple.
 The RST also has a tremolo bar (whammy bar), that kids will have a lot of fun playing around with.